 Dennis Martens, Michael Porter, Laurance Reid Gas Conditioning Conference 2015

 The reliability of Sulfur Recovery Units (SRUs) is ever more important for maintaining acceptable environmental discharge criteria.
 The SRUs used in gas conditioning and refining applications are typically based on the Claus process, employing a reaction furnace (RF) and fire tube type waste heat boiler (WHB).

 The reliability of the WHB is a significant factor in the overall SRU reliability.
 Understanding the root causes for WHB failures provides the basis for establishing the parameters necessary for a robust WHB design and also operating guidelines needed for reliable operation.

-The results of Amine Best Practices Group’s 2014 SRU industry survey update for years of SRU operational and fatalities/injuries resulting from a WHB tube failure are presented to focus on actual operational experience of WHB tube failures which resulted in loss of containment due to over pressure rupture.
+The results of Amine Best Practices Group’s 2014 SRU industry survey update to Years of SRU Operation and Fatalities/Injuries Resulting from a WHB Tube Failure are presented to focus on actual operational experience of WHB tube failures which resulted in loss of containment due to overpressure rupture.
 We discuss past WHB tube failures reported in the public domain.

 The use of Layers Of Protection Analysis (LOPA) is discussed for addressing the probability of a tube failure occurrence, associated loss of containment occurrence and risk quantification.
 A summary table provides examples of LOPA application for various tube failure scenarios.
 The 2013 ASME Section VIII Div 1 UG-22 Loadings and UG-140 Overpressure Protection by System Design refers to utilizing the overpressure scenarios in API 521 and HAZOP procedures to determine credible failure scenarios.